CossackPyra/XtremePush_Android/readme.md

 ##How to include the library
 ==========================

-1. Merge res/ folder with your project' files (string.xml, drawable, raw etc).
-Merge libs/ folder with your project and add there to build path.
-This will automatically generate xtremepush-lib.jar which needs to be added to your project build path.
-You will find the JAR under XtremePush_lib folder.
+1. 1.
+Add xtremepush project to your project as library

 2. In the main activity initialize the PushConnector fragment.
 "Main activity" is the activity on which you want alerts to appear: